 07 of 10

 This easy casserole recipe combines four ingredients Eastern Europeans love — cabbage, noodles, pork, and sour cream.
 Breakfast sausage can be substituted for the ground pork, in which case the garlic should be omitted and the salt reduced to taste.
 This dish can be made ahead and reheats well.

 There are many variations of raznjici.
 Some use only pork, others use a combination of pork and veal, and sometimes lamb.
 The meat is usually marinated before being threaded on skewers (a great project for the kids) and grilled.
 If you don't want to fuss with making your own marinade, Italian dressing works in a pinch.Continue to 9 of 10 below.

 09 of 10

 Kiszka (KEESH-kah) or Polish blood sausage is made by those who have access to fresh pig's blood.
-It was originally made to use up the scraps -- ears, snouts, organ meats -- after slaughtering a pig and was fleshed out with spices and some type of grain, usually barley or buckwheat groats.
-Today, as is true with Pennsylvania Dutch scrapple, it can be made with choicer cuts of pork, as I have done here.
+It was originally made to use up the scraps — ears, snouts, organ meats — after slaughtering a pig and was fleshed out with spices and some type of grain, usually barley or buckwheat groats.
+Today, as is true with Pennsylvania Dutch scrapple, it can be made with choicer cuts of pork.

 10 of 10

-I remember my busia, mother and aunts, making Polish kielbasa sausage every year for Easter and Christmas.
-It was an all-day job.
+Polish kielbasa sausage is popular every year for Easter and Christmas.
+It can be an all-day job.
 The hog casings were rinsed and soaked to rid them of their salt, and the pork was cut by hand and stuffed into the casings using a metal funnel.
 The house was perfumed with the aroma of garlic for days.